catalystneuro/ndx-binned-spikes/README.md

 nwbfile = mock_NWBFile()

 ecephys_processinng_module = nwbfile.create_processing_module(
-    name="ecephys", description="a description"
+    name="ecephys", description="Intermediate data from extracellular electrophysiology recordings, e.g., LFP."
 )
 ecephys_processinng_module.add(binned_aligned_spikes)
 ```

 ### Parameters and data structure

-In the `BinnedAlignedSpikes` class, we count events (usually spikes) around a set of timestamps that we call `event_timestamps`.
-That is, we align the counts to a set of event timestamps.
-The process is illustrated in the diagram below.

-<div style="text-align: center;">
-    <img src="./assets/parameters.svg" alt="Parameter meaning" style="width: 75%; height: auto;">
-</div>

 The structure of the bins are characterized with the following parameters:

 * `milliseconds_from_event_to_first_bin`: The time in milliseconds from the event to the first bin.
 A negative values indicates that the first bin is before the event whereas a positive value indicates that the first bin is after the event.
-In the diagram above, the `milliseconds_from_event_to_first_bin` is negative.
 * `bin_width_in_milliseconds`: The width of each bin in milliseconds.

+<div style="text-align: center;">
+    <img src="./assets/parameters.svg" alt="Parameter meaning" style="width: 75%; height: auto;">
+</div>

+Note that in the diagram above, the `milliseconds_from_event_to_first_bin` is negative.

-The `data` argument passed to the `BinnedAlignSpikes` stores counts across all the event timestamps for each of the units.
-The data is a 3D array where the first dimension are the units, the second dimension corresponds to the event_timestamps, and the third dimension is the bin count.
-That is, the shape of the data is  `(number_of_units`, `number_of_event_repetitions`, `number_of_bins`).
-Some comments about this convention:
+The `data` argument passed to the `BinnedAlignedSpikes` stores counts across all the event timestamps for each of the units.
+The data is a 3D array where the first dimension indexes the units, the second dimension indexes the event timestamps, and the third dimension indexes the bins where the counts are stored.
+The shape of the data is  `(number_of_units`, `number_of_event_repetitions`, `number_of_bins`).

-* The `event_timestamps` argument should have the same length as the second dimension of `data`.
+The `event_timestamps` is used to store the timestamps of the events and should have the same length as the second dimension of `data`.

-* The first dimension works almost like a dictionary.
+The first dimension of `data` works almost like a dictionary.
 That is, you select a specific unit by indexing the first dimension.
 For example, `data[0]` would return the data of the first unit.
-For each of the units, the data is organized with the time on the first axis as it is the convention in the NWB format.
-Moreover, this means that data of each unit is contiguous in memory.
+For each of the units, the data is organized with the time on the first axis as this is the convention in the NWB format.
+As a consequence of this choice the data of each unit is contiguous in memory.

 The following diagram illustrates the structure of the data for a concrete example:
 <div style="text-align: center;">